 What to Watch Out For?

 Well, we have been sharing various tips on cracking the JEE.
 In this blog, we share an important mistake that can cost many aspirants their rank in the JEE and even their selection.
 However, it also provides an opportunity consequently.
 You can improve your ranks and chances of selection significantly if you do what many of the aspirants fail to do.

-The Joint Admission Board (JAB), that conducts the JEE exam, has announced JEE Advanced will be conducted online from the upcoming 2018 session.
+The Joint Admission Board (JAB), which conducts the JEE exam, has announced JEE Advanced will be conducted online from the upcoming 2018 session.
 JAB made this historic shift with a motive is to ensure greater transparency and easier evaluations.
 (Read more on our blog).

 JEE Advanced had MCQs for which the candidates marked on optical mark reading (OMR) sheets and were evaluated by machines later.
-Introduction of a Keyboard based answer writing system would ensure that students conceptual knowledge is tested.
+The introduction of a Keyboard based answer writing system would ensure that student’s conceptual knowledge is tested.
 The answer would not be marked solely by the solution.
 The student would rather have to authenticate his concepts and approach by demonstrating the method used to arrive at the solution.
 This change would curb the malpractices further.
 (Read more in our blog titled Online JEE 2018: Short-Answer Type questions)

-How to avoid the mistake?
+How to Avoid the Mistake?

-How to use technology and online preparation tools like myPAT?
+How to use Technology and Online Preparation tools like myPAT?

 The best part about testing yourself online is that it is easy to analyze your results and performance. myPAT does the macro analysis which foresees your existing proficiency, chances of passing, and probable scores.
-The micro-analysis decrypts your performance in each subject, chapter concept, and generates a feedback.
+The micro-analysis decrypts your performance in each subject, chapter concept, and generates feedback.